P4nd4233/personal--blogg/tp_link-1.md

 > "<strong><a href="https://www.csoonline.com/article/3124937/73-of-companies-using-vulnerable-end-of-life-networking-devices.html" target="blank">73% of companies using vulnerable end-of-life networking devices</a></strong>"

 This is a big risk, because if not maintained properly, old hardware contains software bugs, and vulnerabilities.
 Because many of these old products are already end of life, there are no updates available from the manufacturer.
-Also the productivity goes downhill, because of the slower speed that they support and older standards. <br>
+Also the productivity goes downhill, because of the slower speed that they support and also the older standards that they were build for. <br>
 To modernize the networking equipment can mean a lot of expenses and hustle to buy new one, and taking the network down creates inconveniences.
 People are going with the saying "If it works, don't touch it, it will break", that is dangerous way of thinking, because stuff always break, thats how it was build, this is how the modern consumerism works.